Summer Music Educators Workshop

 Summer Program Registration Policies

-In the event that you need to cancel your registration, please email email@example.com.
-Registration cancellation requests must be received no later than Friday, June 26.
+In the event that you need to cancel your registration, please email MusicEducatorsWorkshop@carnegiehall.org expressing your wish to do so.
+Registration cancellation requests must be received no later than Wednesday, July 7, 2021.

 Registrant Eligibility and Program Capacity

-Registrations will be processed on a first-come, first-served basis.
+Registrations will be processed on a first come, first served basis and are open until July 15, 2021.
 In the event that the workshop reaches capacity, Carnegie Hall will notify those participants outside of our capacity and place them on a waiting list in the event of cancellations.

 Program Changes and Cancellations

 Programs and guest faculty are subject to change.
-If an event is cancelled or postponed, we will announce the change by email.
+If the event is cancelled or postponed, we will announce the change by email.